pachyderm/docs-content/staging/manage/supported-releases.md

 ---
 # metadata #
 title: Supported Releases & Features
-description: Check which versions of Pachyderm are actively supported using this guide.
+description: Check which release versions are actively supported using this guide.
 date:
 # taxonomy #
 tags: